Vision Statement

 Wellington Bridge Club lessons

-The Wellington Bridge Club is running lessons every Saturday afternoon until August.
+The Wellington Bridge Club is running a series of learning sessions in a fun social environment every Saturday afternoon until August.
 Any member of a bridge club can go.
-Last Saturday there were 12 full tables.
-The session is 1:00-4:30, and costs $6:00 which includes tea and scones (my thanks to Judi Vernau for this item).
+The sessions are from 1:00-4:30, and cost $6:00 which includes tea and scones (my thanks to Judi Vernau and Helen Walker for this item).

 Wellington Regional Club Championships